Elessar11777/exposure_fusion_library/README.md

 image_list = MEF.image_loader("./path_to_images", (".jpg", ".png"))

 Processing Images: Use the process method to perform the fusion.
-This method expects a list of images (in numpy format), a target grayscale mean for brightness correction (gray), and a pixel_balance that determines the exposure target.
+This method expects a list of images (in numpy format), a target grayscale mean for brightness correction (gray), and a pixel_balance that determines the exposure target preferences.

 Example: